 Robin has over forty years' professional experience in the residential property sector.
 When he was made redundant at the age of 61, he made the decision to increase his public and charitable activities devoting his time to ForViva, serving as a Councillor on Salford City Council and on other bodies such as Transport for Greater Manchester (TfGM).

-It is because he wants to ensure that the correct services are provided and customers treated in the way they deserve, that he became the interim Chair helping to establish construction firm City West Works Limited (now ForWorks) and later becoming Chair until its merger with Liberty.
+It is because Robin wants to make sure that the correct services are provided and people treated in the way they deserve, that he became the interim Chair helping to establish construction firm City West Works Limited (later ForWorks) and becoming Chair until its merger with Liberty in 2018.
 He has recently been appointed chair of the ForViva Development Committee.
-Robin believes if ForViva is to continue to offer benefits and services which are important to clients then it must grow and widen its activities for the ultimate benefit of customers.
+Robin believes if ForViva is to continue to offer benefits and services which are important to people then it must grow and widen its activities for the ultimate benefit of tenants.

 Nora Ann Heery